wso2/docs-is/en/includes/guides/authentication/index.md

 ## Manage connections

-You can define connections to external identity providers (IdPs) and use them to authenticate users who log in to your applications.
-This process of authenticating users with external IdPs is known as **identity federation**.
+External Identity Providers (IdPs) can be registered as connections in {{product_name}} and be used to authenticate users who log in to your applications.
+These IdPs authenticate users and issue identification information using security tokens based on protocols like SAML 2.0, OpenID Connect, OAuth 2.0, and WS-Trust.
+This process of authenticating users with external IdPs is known as **Identity Federation**.

+With identity federation, users can use an existing user account registered to a trusted IdP to login to your applications without having to create accounts for them in {{product_name}}.

 !!! note
-    The external identity provider (IdP) authenticates users and issues the identification information by using security tokens like SAML 2.0, OpenID Connect, OAuth 2.0, and WS-Trust.

-### Benefits of identity federation

-There are several benefits of using identity federation:

-- Allows users to sign in with a user account registered with a trusted IdP without having to manually create accounts for them in {{ product_name }}.

-    !!! note
-        If the IdP is configured to use [JIT user provisioning]({{base_path}}/guides/authentication/jit-user-provisioning/), signing in with an external IdP will automatically create a local account for the user in {{ product_name }}.
+    If the IdP is configured to use [JIT user provisioning]({{base_path}}/guides/authentication/jit-user-provisioning/), when a user signs in with an external IdP, an account will automatically be created for the user in {{ product_name }}.

-- Give users the convenience of choosing their existing, trusted IdP when they sign in or sign up to your organization in {{ product_name }}.

 ### Supported external IdPs